 Giving equipment to animated zombies and skeletons in 5e

-There are no rules that you can not provide your undead minions with some excellent new equipment.
+There are no rules that you can not provide your undead minions with some excellent simple weapons.
 Just make sure that they have the actual levels to use it, and it will be fine.

 From a Dungeon master perspective, there is nothing wrong with giving your skeletons and zombies a bit of extra equipment or making them into glorified pack mules for your items.